laxmanbalajib/resolveConflicts/readme.md

 * /inputs/?yearBegin=20WW&quarterBegin=X&yearEnd=20YY&quarterEnd=Z with WW and YY = year, and X and Z = quarter : Returns payload of inputs between a given range of quarters.

-* /categories_and_criteria/ : Returns payload containing data for the categories and criteria tables.

-* /criteria_ids/ : Returns payload of the different criterias.

 * /hospitals/ (requires being logged in as the admin account) : Returns payload of basic hospital data sans-admin.